Écréhous: Etymology

 The name 'Ecrehous' is Norse in origin.
 "Esker" as in Skerry meaning a stony bank and 'Hou', the toponym found also in Jethou, Lihou, Brecqhou, Burhou and other islets, derives from holm, meaning island.
 The first part of the name appears to be traced back to the Norse word sker, meaning reef.
-The Ecrehos are actually, geologically, part of the same island group as Les Dirouilles (west) and Les Pierres de Lecq ('the Paternosters') (further west).
+The Ecrehous are actually, geologically, part of the same island group as Les Dirouilles (west) and Les Pierres de Lecq ('the Paternosters') (further west).

 Islets

 The most significant islets in the group are: